iiasa/Condor_run_R/configuring.md

 ### G00_OUTPUT_DIR
 Default value: `""`

 Directory for work/save files.
-Relative to `GAMS_CURDIR` both host-side and on the submit machine if `G00_OUTPUT_DIR_SUBMIT` is not set.
+Relative to `GAMS_CURDIR` both execute host side and also on the submit machine if `G00_OUTPUT_DIR_SUBMIT` is not set.
 In that case, the directory is excluded from the bundle.

 ### G00_OUTPUT_DIR_SUBMIT
 Default value: `NULL`